Lesson 3: Interview with Tutor Hannah Hintze

 In this lesson, St. John’s College tutor Hannah Hintze, PhD, talks about how she became a tutor at St. John’s College and what it is like to be one.

 Lesson 3: Interview with Dr. Hannah Hintze and Dr. Christopher Perrin

-On Being a Tutor at Saint John’s College
+On Being a Tutor at St. John’s College

-(0:01) CP: We’re here talking with tutor Hannah Hintze at Saint John’s College.
+(0:01) CP: We’re here talking with tutor Hannah Hintze at St. John’s College.
 She’ll be leading a couple of seminars that we’re going to view and also giving a couple of lectures.

 Hannah, thanks for doing this.
-Here we are, sitting in a seminar room in Saint John’s College, the third oldest college in the country.
-This building, McDowell, is the third oldest building that’s had continuous academic classes.
+Here we are, sitting in a seminar room in St. John’s College, the third-oldest college in the country.
+This building, McDowell, is the third-oldest building that’s had continuous academic classes.
 We’re in a historic place, a very lovely place.